What to visit Vale do Tua

 Dom Lopo Vaz Sampaio Square

-After passing by the Church of Santa Águeda, we continued towards the village’s Pelourinho, where you can also visit the Mermaids’ Fountain or the Municipal Library.
+Head next to Church of Santa Águeda.
+From there, you can continue the village’s pillory, where you can also visit the Mermaids’ Fountain or the Municipal Library.

 Vale Tua Carrazeda Ansiães Pelourinho